 Pretreating stains prior to laundering the garment is key to removing many summer stains.
-When pretreating, allow your stain-busting product to sit for a minute or two or up to a week, depending on the product.
+When pretreating, allow your stain-busting product to sit for a minute or two or up to a week, to allow it to do its work.

 Save time by keeping a stain stick or spray near the hamper, and dabbing or spritzing it on summer laundry stains.